 NOTE: With the Fourth Sunday of Advent and Christmas Eve falling on the same day, this year presents unique worship planning challenges and opportunities.
 You will find materials for both worship services on this page.
 Each section will begin with resources for the Fourth Sunday of Advent, followed by resources for Christmas Eve.
+We have also compiled the Christmas Eve worship resources in their own article.
 We hope these resources inspire and assist you as we begin the day at the close of Advent and end the day by celebrating the birth of Jesus, our wondrous Light!

 Fourth Sunday of Advent, Year B